avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 * **Copy** the Device Unique ID *(DUID)* from the terminal and save for later use.
 * Use the console at this point to provision your code with information found in your account:
   * Platfrom: For IoTConnect on AWS enter ```aws```, or for Azure enter ```az```
-  * CPID: Value noted in the previous step [Acquire IoTConnect Account Information](#acquire-iotconnect-account-information)
+  * CPID: Value noted in the previous step - [Acquire IoTConnect Account Information](#acquire-iotconnect-account-information)
-  * CPID: Value noted in the previous step [Acquire IoTConnect Account Information](#acquire-iotconnect-account-information)
+  * Evniroment: Value noted in the previous step - [Acquire IoTConnect Account Information](#acquire-iotconnect-account-information)
 * You may choose to enter a blank Device Unique ID (DUID), and in that case the default auto-generated ID, unique for each board will used.
 This ID will be printed on the screen
-* Note or save the device certificate displayed on the terminal (including the BEGIN and END lines) and the **Device ID** value, and use it in the next steps
+* Leave this terminal open.
+We will copy the device certificate displayed on the terminal (including the BEGIN and END lines) and the **Device ID** value, and use it in the next steps.

 ## IoTConnect Device Template Setup